 • What manual processes need to be reduced?

-• Who should be the task owner(s) for overseeing automation functions?
+• Who should be the task owner(s) for overseeing risk and compliance automation functions?

 Step 3: Choose and implement automation tools

 Completing the above two steps should give you enough clarity on the compliance areas you need to automate.
-The next step is to match those areas with the corresponding automation tools.
+The next step is to match those areas with the corresponding compliance automation solution.

-There are various platforms you can choose from — some only focus on a particular aspect of compliance (e.g., risk assessments or security compliance), while others are more comprehensive and let you streamline several compliance tasks in one go.
+There are various platforms you can choose from—some only focus on a particular aspect of compliance (e.g., risk assessments or security compliance), while others are more comprehensive and allow you to streamline several compliance tasks in one go.

 Your chosen solution will largely depend on your automation needs and budget.
 You can also consider the following factors when comparing different options:

-• Ease of use: You may want to steer away from hard-to-navigate solutions with complex configurations.
+• Ease of use: You may want to avoid hard-to-navigate solutions with complex configurations.
 Look for a platform with a user-friendly interface that makes employee onboarding and training easy.

 • Data collection and analysis: Choose a compliance automation platform that reduces the need for screenshots, spreadsheets, and email chains during evidence collection.
-It should automatically pull relevant data from preset access points and turn it into actionable insights for your compliance team.
+It should automatically pull relevant data from preset access points or provide streamlined mechanisms to do so.

 Step 4: Maintain documentation

-As you focus on automating your compliance processes, it’s easy to overlook the importance of comprehensive documentation — and that’s a recipe for last-minute panic during mandatory surveillance or recertification audits.
+As you focus on automating your compliance processes, it’s easy to overlook the importance of comprehensive documentation—a recipe for last-minute workflows during audits.

 The good news is that most compliance platforms let you streamline documentation and create comprehensive reports without labor-intensive processes.
-Should you fall out of compliance, a clear trail of documentation helps you analyze loopholes and take corrective action quickly.
-It also leads to smoother external audits by facilitating a more efficient evidence-checking process.
+Should you fall out of compliance, a clear documentation trail helps you analyze loopholes and take corrective action quickly.

 Step 5: Monitor results

-Once your automated system is up and running, you should track its efficacy to see if it’s helping you achieve the internal compliance goals you set in Step 2.
+Once your automated system is up and running, you should track its effectiveness to see if it’s helping you achieve the internal compliance goals you set in Step 2.
+In other words, you need a solid compliance monitoring workflow paired with capable software.

-Due to the evolution of your internal operations, technologies, and the regulatory landscape, automation may require periodic revisions.
-That’s why you need to conduct regular audits to spot new areas for automation and remove redundant or ineffective functions.
+As your internal operations, technologies, and the regulatory landscape evolve, your automation may require periodic revisions.
+That’s why it’s important to conduct regular audits to identify new areas for automation and remove redundant or ineffective functions.

-As you perform audits from a self-regulatory standpoint, first pay attention to the readiness of your compliance posture and then review micro-level components like entity-wide controls and vulnerability assessments.
+As you perform audits from a self-regulatory standpoint, pay attention to the readiness of your compliance posture, including organizational controls and processes, technical configurations, and risk/vulnerability reports.

 Step 6: Respond to alerts and remediate issues

-Round up your compliance automation program by tailoring your alert configurations and defining how you want your internal teams to remediate the issues detected in real time.
-You can automate tasks like incident analysis and prioritization to reduce the overwhelm caused by keeping track of multiple alerts.
+Round up your compliance automation program by tailoring your alert configurations and defining how your internal teams should remediate the issues detected in real time.

-While building your workflow for this step, it’s good to have a framework around manual and automated tasks.
-The idea is to ensure that your compliance team is aware of the extent of automation implemented and can assign the remediation tasks to the relevant personnel.
+When building your workflow for this step, it’s good to have a framework that distinguishes between manual and automated tasks.
+The idea is to ensure that your compliance team is aware of the extent of automation in place and can assign the remediation tasks to the relevant personnel.

-Vanta offers built-in frameworks for over 20 commonly used standards and regulations, like SOC 2, GDPR, ISO 27001, and PCI-DSS.
-These frameworks act as guideposts that steer you toward suitable compliance decisions with automated evidence collection, configurable controls, and continuous monitoring.
+The platform offers built-in frameworks for over 20 commonly used standards and regulations (SOC 2, GDPR, ISO 27001, PCI-DSS, etc.) with automated evidence collection, configurable controls, and continuous monitoring.

-• Create framework-specific policies faster with standard templates.
+• Creating framework-specific policies faster with standard templates

-• Use automated security questionnaires to perform due diligence on third parties.
+• Using automated security questionnaires to perform due diligence on third parties

-• Minimize the chances of misused credentials with streamlined access reviews.
+• Minimizing the chances of misused credentials with streamlined access reviews

-• Conduct hourly tests and receive helpful prompts to fix potential non-compliance.
+• Conducting automated hourly tests and receiving helpful prompts to fix potential non-compliance

-You get a unified dashboard with real-time overviews of relevant data, which enables effortless monitoring of all your compliance processes.
-We recommend leveraging Vanta AI to automate mundane work and extract desired information from extensive documents.
+You get a unified dashboard with real-time overviews of relevant data, which enables easy monitoring of all your compliance processes.
+We recommend leveraging Vanta AI to automate mundane work and extract desired information from extensive documents, such as vendor risk information.

-Schedule a demo today to see how Vanta can help you get rid of outdated and inefficient GRC systems.
+Schedule a demo today to see how Vanta can help you eliminate outdated and inefficient compliance processes.

 Compliance

-The traditional approach to compliance is filled with inefficiencies like painstaking evidence gathering, manual tool-by-tool access reviews, and similar tedious box-checking routines.
+TThe traditional approach to compliance is full of inefficiencies like painstaking evidence collection, manual tool-by-tool access reviews, and similar tedious box-checking routines.
+It doesn’t come as a surprise that the average time spent on compliance tasks increased from 10 working weeks in 2023 to 11 in 2024.

 What is compliance automation?